aws-quickstart/cdk-eks-blueprints/docs/extensibility.md

 ```
 ## Public Extensions

-The life-cycle of a public extension should be decoupled from the life-cycle of the [Blueprints Quickstart main repository](https://github.com/aws-quickstart/cdk-eks-blueprints).
+The life-cycle of a public extension should be decoupled from the life-cycle of the [EKS Blueprints main repository](https://github.com/aws-quickstart/cdk-eks-blueprints).
 When decoupled, extensions can be released at any arbitrary cadence specific to the extension, enabling better agility when it comes to new features or bug fixes.

 In order to enable this model the following workflow outline steps required to create and release a public extension: